 Aspiration of bursa may be subjected to cell count, Gram staining, culture, and polarized light microscopy as required.

 As a rule, radiography of the knee is not indicated for bursitis but is useful for ruling out a proximal tibial stress fracture, other bony pathologies, and arthritis.

 Pes anserinus bursitis is primarily a self-limiting condition and nonoperative methods are quite effective in treating these patients.

 The treatment includes

-- Rest – Cutting back or eliminating the offending activities
+- Rest – Cut back or eliminate the offending activities

 - Ice massage – especially after the activity

 - the hip adductor-abductors

 - A second line of treatment in refractory cases